ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 ### September 2022
 {: sept-2022}

 - You can now use shared processor pool using CLI.
-The following commands are added new for shared processor pool:
+The following are new commands for shared processor pools:
     - [View details of a shared processor pool](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-shared-processor-pool)
     - [Create a shared processor pool](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-shared-processor-pool-create)
     - [Delete a shared processor pool](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-shared-processor-pool-delete)